 The 2nd Annual EMA Awards are held at Sony Pictures Studios.
 Luanne and Frank Wells receive the inaugural EMA Ongoing Commitment Award for their outstanding efforts on behalf of the environment.

 EMA receives the President’s Environmental and Conservation Challenge Award from President George H.W.
 Bush at a Rose Garden Ceremony.
 The award recognizes outstanding individuals, organizations, or groups who have made a substantial contribution to environmental quality.

-EMA publishes 30 Simple Energy Things You Can Do to Save the Earth geared for the entertainment community and offering new tips on how to conserve energy.
+EMA publishes “30 Simple Energy Things You Can Do to Save the Earth,” which is geared towards the entertainment community and offers new tips on how to conserve energy.

 The 1st Annual EMA Awards, honoring exemplary television and film projects that effectively incorporate environmental themes, are held at Sony Studios.
-Diane Sawyer is Master of Ceremonies; Robert Redford gives the keynote address, with special musical performance by David Crosby & Graham Nash.
+Diane Sawyer is Master of Ceremonies; Robert Redford gives the keynote address with a special musical performance by David Crosby & Graham Nash.

 EMA sponsors “An Evening in Brazil” to benefit the work of the Rainforest Foundation.
-Over one million dollars is raised to help the Indians of the Amazon Rainforest in their struggle to protect their homeland.
-EMA Founding Board members Ted and Susie Field host the event, with special performances by Bruce Springsteen, Sting, Billy Crystal and many others.
+Over one million dollars is raised to help the Natives of the Amazon Rainforest in their struggle to protect their homeland.
+EMA Founding Board members Ted and Susie Field host the event, with special performances by Bruce Springsteen, Sting, Billy Crystal, and many others.